For people who don’t like gingerbread

 Be sure to sift the powdered sugar for the icing.
 Always.
 Non-sifted powdered sugar is an absolute destroyer of all frosting.
 If there is one time to sift, it’s with powdered sugar in frosting!
 Trust me.

-I had the cutest evening ever last night decorating these maple cuties by the fire with my friend Emily, drinking my homemade hot cocoa and watching a holiday film.
+I had the cutest evening ever last night decorating these maple cuties by the fire with a friend, drinking my homemade hot cocoa and watching a holiday film.
 I set out sprinkles but we preferred the look of the white frosting.
 Be sure to tag @therosetable in your photos if you make these.
 I would love to see how you decorate your gingerbread men.
 I hope you have as much fun as we did decorating these!

 1/2 cup maple syrup